JustSleightly/SleightlyBall/README.md

 <blockquote>

-Triggers if the model's humanoid rig configuration does not have both feet mapped, and **FBT Mode** is enabled.
+Triggers if the model's humanoid rig configuration does not have both feet mapped, while **FBT Mode** is enabled.

 ######